Heart Surgery Innovation: Robotic Mitral Valve Surgery Evolves with Percutaneous Cannulation

 As you might recall, one of the big breakthroughs in valve therapy was the FDA approval of the da Vinci Surgical System to perform robotic mitral valve repair procedures for patients with mitral valve regurgitation in 2002.
 Since then, we have collectively learned a lot about robotic surgery from leading clinicians including Drs.
 Chitwood, Trento, Gillinov, Mihaljevic and Badhwar.

 Recently, I’ve received several great questions about robotic mitral valve surgery.
 For that reason, I felt it was time to get an update about robotic technology.
-I wanted an expert opinion, so I reached out Dr. T. Sloane Guy at Weill Cornell Medicine in New York City.
+I wanted an expert opinion, so I reached out Dr. T. Sloane Guy.
 Dr. Guy is a robotic specialist that has helped many patients from our patient community.
 Here are the highlights from our recent exchange.

 Dr. T. Sloane Guy